-As of February 3, 2021, the Company had \$0 in cash and a working capital deficit of \$45,000 (excluding deferred offering costs).
+As of June 30, 2021 and February 3, 2021, the Company had \$0 in cash and working capital deficits of \$474,944 and \$45,000, respectively (excluding deferred offering costs).
 The Company has incurred and expects to continue to incur significant costs in pursuit of its financing and acquisition plans.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management plans to address this uncertainty through a Proposed Public Offering as discussed in Note 3 and issuance of an unsecured promissory note with principal up to \$300,000 to the Sponsor as discussed in Note 5.
 There is no assurance that the Company's plans to raise capital or to consummate a Business Combination will be successful within the Combination Period.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.